 The latest digital retailing solutions turn this challenging process into simple steps, giving the consumer a bit of validation as they move forward.
 They also provide flexibility with how and when the lead form is completed.
 For example, a consumer may be missing some information and they can skip a step and come back to it, rather than running into a dead end.

-Digital Retailing of today is a self-driven and self-directed process.
+Digital retailing of today is a self-driven and self-directed process.
 In other words, people want to be guided, but not forced.
-To keep people engaged and on the path toward submitting a deal, it is important to provide options for completing the form: pause for a break, get help, save it to edit later, etc. This flexibility translates to a consumer-first sales process, which is nothing new, but now it is digital-enabled.
+To keep people engaged and on the path toward submitting a deal, it is important to provide options for completing the form: pause for a break, get help, save it to edit later, etc. This flexibility translates to generating more automobile leads; a consequence of a consumer-first sales process, which is nothing new, but now it is digital-enabled.

 - Build Trust Through Reputation